shaik1002/biggitlabbomb/doc/user/group/manage.md

 [customize the initial branch](../project/repository/branches/default.md#group-level-custom-initial-branch-name) for the group's projects to meet your group's needs.

+## Share a group with another group

+Similar to how you [share a project with a group](../project/members/share_project_with_groups.md), you can share a group with another group by invitation.
+For more information about sharing conditions and behavior, see [Sharing projects and groups](../project/members/sharing_projects_groups.md).

+Prerequisites:

+- You must be a member of the invited and inviting groups.

+To invite a group to your group:

+1. On the left sidebar, select **Search or go to** and find your group.
+1. Select **Manage > Members**.
+1. Select **Invite a group**.
+1. In the **Select a group to invite** list, select the group you want to invite.
+1. Select a [role](../permissions.md) as maximum access level.
+1. Select **Invite**.

+## Remove an invited group

+To remove an invited group:

+1. On the left sidebar, select **Search or go to** and find your group.
+1. Select **Manage > Members**.
+1. Select the **Groups** tab.
+1. To the right of the account you want to remove, select **Remove group** (**{remove}**).

+When you remove the invited group from your group:

+- All direct members of the invited group no longer have access to the inviting group.
+- Members of the invited group no longer count towards the billable members of the inviting group.

 ## Transfer a group

 Transferring groups moves them from one place to another in the same GitLab instance.
 You can: